faisal-ahmed-dev/accomodation_reservation_system/README.md

 ## Accommodation Reservation System

-This project aims to develop a user-friendly online rental platform for short-term stays, connecting travellers with unique lodging options and property owners with a means to monetize their spaces.
+This project aims to develop a user-friendly online rental platform for short-term stays, connecting travelers with unique lodging options and property owners with a means to monetize their spaces.

 **Features:**